joshcanhelp/josh-to-11/content/md/post/109-the-drudge-report-style-3-column-link-page-template.md

 - Scroll down to the bottom for the footer links.
 Don’t want any?
 Just delete them all except mine :).

 And that’s it!
 To make it live, just copy index.html to a public folder on your web host and check it out.
 If you already have a website going, be careful where you put this so you don’t overwrite the main site file.

-Have fun!
-I’m happy to answer questions in the comments below.